dottjt/plastic/README.md

-# How to kill a Chinaman
+# How to Kill a Chinaman

-How to kill a Chinaman is my first novel.
+How to Kill a Chinaman is my first novel.

 It's a first-person narrative of an unidentified character with severe mental health issues.
 The intention of the novel is to take you through a provocative theme-park of cynicism, violence and mania.
 I suppose you could describe it as a delicious free-for-all against the senses.